AckerlyXu/heima/articles/active-directory/active-directory-troubleshooting.md

 ---
-title: Troubleshooting: ''Active Directory'' item is missing or not available | Azure
+title: "Troubleshooting: ''Active Directory'' item is missing or not available | Azure"
 description: What to do when Active Directory menu item doesn't appear in the Azure Management Portal.
 services: active-directory
 documentationcenter: na